In this article:

 Natero supports syncing 3rd party fields as user level dimensions for textual, numeric and date/event values.
 Like account dimensions, Natero will not track historical value for user custom dimensions.

 Note that Natero does not support 3rd party fields syncing for user custom metrics, it should be sent to Natero via the JS library or Event API.

-Natero supports reverse syncing of some dimensions/metrics in Natero back to your 3rd party system (e.g. account health score, no. of daily active users etc.).
-We don't have a predefined list of them, feasibility of a particular field will be investigated upon request.
+Natero supports reverse syncing of certain native account & user dimensions and metrics back to your 3rd party system (e.g. account health score, user activity rank etc.).
+We don't have a predefined list of them, the feasibility of a particular field will be investigated upon request.

 Please specify the object under which your 3rd party field is located for us to reverse sync the value from Natero.

 Natero can utilize internal triggers if you need to use complex rules to set account field values beyond simple field mapping.
 For example, a trigger could automatically churn any accounts that no longer have revenue and active subscriptions.

 Natero runs 3rd party connectors on a nightly basis so any update to the synced fields in your 3rd party system will be reflected within the next 24 hours.